 Table 5: Maximum accessible wavelength (in microns) for a given slit and exposure time.
 NIHTS is sensitive to a maximum wavelength of 2.45 μm .
-Note that the wider slits saturate in the longer wavelengths much quicker than the smaller slits.
+Note that the wider slits saturate in the longer wavelengths at much shorter exposure times than the smaller slits as a result of thermal background.